-call or email to be placed on the contact list.
+or email for puppy availability or to be placed on the

 Whoever said you can’t buy happiness forgot about puppies!

 Here is a list of some things you will need to prepare for your puppy’s arrival: